PixelGuys/Cubyz/docs/CONTRIBUTING.md

 New systems are of course still required, but they should be approached cautiously.
 Sometimes a bold leap forward is the right approach, but some discussions ahead of time can prevent a lot of frustration and wasted effort.
 And even if you are the best programmer in the world, a system that only you understand is just a waste of time in Open Source.

 At the same time we already have many half-baked systems and half-finished refactorings, some completely abandoned, that are justing waiting for someone like you to finish them.
-So instead of going out on your own to implement something new that may get stalled for months, maybe take a look around the codebase, the issue tracker, and talk to some fellow contributors on [Discord](https://discord.gg/XtqCRRG) on how you can best collaborate and bring value to the project.
+So instead of going out on your own to implement something new that may get stalled for months, maybe take a look around the codebase, the issue tracker, existing PRs, and talk to some fellow contributors on [Discord](https://discord.gg/XtqCRRG) on how you can best collaborate and bring value to the project.

 The best and most useful pull requests, are the ones that were made by multiple people.